Germany Work Permit

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Passport and Germany Work Permit

-All nationals except EU nationals holding a valid national ID card require passport valid for length of stay.
+All nationals except EU nationals holding a valid national ID card require a passport valid for the length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.

 Germany Work Permit

 EU citizens with valid passports/identification cards may enter Germany freely for up to three months to look for work, or to set up a business.
 Within a week of finding permanent accommodation (not a hotel), you will need to register your address at the local Residence Registration Office.

 If you are an EU citizen and intend to stay for longer than 3 months, as soon as possible after arrival in the country you must apply for a residence permit - Ausländeramt), which is valid for five years.
 The Foreign National’s Authority in your place of residence will process the application.

 The application for a residence permit usually is processed within one or two weeks free of charge.